 Yes, it will harden up enough for you to stack your cookies or take your cupcakes on the go without smearing everywhere.
 Depending how thick your frosting is, it will take anywhere from 30 minutes-2 hours as it cools and the moisture evaporates.

 Your frosting will stay fresh for up to 1-2 weeks sealed in the fridge.

 Yes.
 Just make sure to mix it very well!

 Sift your powdered sugar before mixing in your cream and extract.
 Sifting the sugar will remove many small clumps that you don't want in your frosting creating a softer, smoother texture.

 Yes!
 Just allow your frosting to harden.
 The time will differ depending on how thick it is.
 It should take 30 minutes - 2 hours to fully harden.

 Warm your frosting up in the microwave in 15-30 second intervals until it softens enough to spread.

-Tools to make frosting easier:
+Tools to make frosting desserts a bit easier: